 Best Silent Auction Location

 Not only should your silent auction look appealing and fun but where you place your silent auction will have an impact on the amount it produces.
-Consider placing your silent auction in the high traffic areas.
+Consider placing your auction in the high traffic areas.
 If you’re having a bar, putting the silent auction near the bar carts is a great location.
 Avoid placing your silent auction in unused corners.
-You want to be able to control and corral your guests near the silent auction to gain the highest return – this is easiest in the largest foot traffic area.
+You want to be able to control and corral your guests near the silent auction to gain the highest return.
+This is easiest in the largest foot traffic area.

 Sound System Near Your Silent Auction